paulrotar/DAT504/README.md

 When you try to click the profile button, there is a small square area where the click doesn't interact.
 This probblem appears on mobile too.
 It might be because an image block the click.
 Still no fix, hopefully there will be one in Version 1.04.

+## Version 1.03b

+Failed implementation of express.
+Continuing with the other targets.

 ### Target for Version 1.04, final beta version for assignment upload